Nurx offers PrEP for HIV prevention for as little as $0 with insurance for medication.

 Descovy can be purchased at most pharmacies, although a prescription and regular lab tests are required.
-This medication has been approved for pre-exposure prophylaxis (PrEP) in men and transgender women who have sex with men.
+This medication has been approved for pre-exposure prophylaxis (PrEP) in adults and adolescents weighting at least 35kg to reduce the risk of acquiring HIV sexually, except for individuals at risk from receptive vaginal sex.
 If you’re considering using Descovy to prevent an HIV infection, it’s important to understand the differences between Descovy and Truvada, another type of PrEP medication made by the same company.

 What Is Descovy?

 Descovy is a prescription medication that was initially approved by the FDA in April 2016 for the treatment of HIV in adults and certain pediatric patients.
 When using Descovy to treat HIV, patients must take it in combination with other antiretroviral medications in order for it to be effective.

 In October 2019, the FDA approved Descovy for another type of treatment: pre-exposure prophylaxis (PrEP).
-This particular brand of HIV-prevention therapy is only approved for HIV-negative individuals who are at risk for sexually acquired HIV through anal sex.
-It is not approved for individuals who are at risk for HIV from receptive vaginal sex.
+This particular brand of HIV-prevention therapy is only approved for HIV-negative individuals weighing at least 35kg who are at risk for sexually acquired HIV, exceptfor individuals who are at risk for HIV from receptive vaginal sex.

 How to Get Descovy